Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

 plt.show()

-Then, we initialize the Poisson problem, that is inherited from the SpatialProblem
+Next, we initialize the Poisson problem, which inherits from the SpatialProblem

 def laplace_equation(input_, output_, params_):